-The theme for this year's retreat is Sacred Spaces.
-Allowing time for prayer, reflection and discussion, the retreat will transport athletic leaders on a virtual journey to sacred spaces on the beautiful Notre Dame campus culminating in a celebration of our personal sacred spaces in our own home communities.
-The experience will help attendees reflect upon the graces we encounter in athletic ministry.
-The retreat will begin on Monday, June 22nd, when attendees will have the option to view the daily Celebration of the Mass at 11:30 am EDT from the Basilica of the Sacred Heart on Notre Dame's campus.
-The two-hour retreat will follow Mass from 12:05 pm - 2:15 pm EDT.
-Those interested in participating may register as part of registration for the full Leadership Conference.
+The theme for the 2020 Pre-Conference Retreat was Sacred Spaces.
+Allowing time for prayer, reflection and discussion, the retreat transported athletic leaders on a virtual journey to sacred spaces on the beautiful Notre Dame campus culminating in a celebration of our personal sacred spaces in our own home communities.
+The experience helped attendees reflect upon the graces we encounter in athletic ministry.
+The 2021 Retreat is planned for Thursday, June 17, 2021 and information will be made available with conference registration in January 2021.

 *All times for Retreat and Conference are Eastern Daylight Time.
 Subject to change.

 June 23rd: 12:00 - 4:00 pm

 Clark Power, Play Like a Champion's Mission

 Compassion & Kinship

 Homies Javier & Miguel